August 27, 2016

-A question our customers often ask: "What should I tell my customers who want to feel re-assured that the run-off from soft washing will not have a detrimental effect on our environment?"
+A question our customers often ask: "What should I tell my customers who want to be re-assured that run-off from soft washing will not have a detrimental effect on our environment?"

 Firstly, prevention is better than cure so reduce run-off at source by using skillful application techniques.
-Using the correct nozzles and flow rates will also significantly reduce run-off and therefore reduce risk.
+Using the correct nozzles and flow rates will also significantly reduce run-off and therefore will reduce risk to our environment.

-Customers can be especially concerned if their property is close to a river.
+Customers can be especially concerned if their property is close to a stream, river, lake or marina.

 The safest option if a property is close to a river would be to use Benz Bio Cleanze only, which will remain in the treated porous surface, offering long-term residual biocide protection from re-colonisation.

-All residues from softwashing with Bio Cleanze are fully biodegradable without further treatment.
+Bio Cleanze is fully biodegradable without further treatment and does not bio-accumulate.
 And as this product should not be rinsed, there is no concern about rinse water entering drains or the river.

-There's seldom an issue when treating with Bio Cleanze and the run-off is very slight.
+There's seldom an issue when treating with Bio Cleanze because there is very little run-off when skilfully applied.